UK's Wetherspoon to continue giving masks to customers after curbs ease

-July 16 (Reuters) - British pub operator J D Wetherspoon PLC (JDW.L) said on Friday it will continue giving masks to customers as well as employees, and encourage placing orders through mobile applications even after England lifts most pandemic-related curbs on July 19.
+(Reuters) - British pub operator J D Wetherspoon PLC said on Friday it will continue giving masks to customers as well as employees, and encourage placing orders through mobile applications even after England lifts most pandemic-related curbs on July 19.

 The company will retain most of the social distancing guidelines set last year, but said it would now allow employees to wear masks at their discretion and permit group visits of more than six persons.